mattrglobal/oidc-client-bound-assertions-spec/spec.md

 # OpenID Provider Metadata

-An OpenID provider can use the following meta-data elements to advertise its support for credential issuance in its openid-configuration defined by [OpenID-Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
+An OpenID provider can use the following metadata elements to advertise its support for credential issuance in its openid-configuration defined by [OpenID-Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).

 `credential_supported`
 : Boolean value indicating that the OpenID provider supports the credential issuance flow.